South Boston Massachusetts, USA Travel Guide

 South Boston turns into after dark with diverse entertainment options.

-Several trendy nightclubs and lounges are located in the Seaport District, offering late-night dancing and DJ sets.
+Several trendy nightclubs and lounges can be found in the Seaport District, offering late-night dancing and DJ sets.

 Seaport District includes a lot of upscale bars and craft cocktail lounges.
 West Broadway has traditional Irish pubs and sports bars.

-Restaurants and bars in each of the Seaport and along Broadway typically operate until 1:00 AM or 2:00 AM.
+Restaurants and bars within each of the Seaport and along Broadway typically operate until 1:00 AM or 2:00 AM.

 Seasonal (typically summer/fall) offers local produce, artisanal goods, and food vendors.
-Check local listings for operating days and times.
+Check local listings for operating days and timings.

-Some independent shops and galleries in the Fort Point Channel area and along Broadway sell local art, crafts, and unique gifts.
+Some non-chain retailers and galleries in the Fort Point Channel area and along Broadway sell local art, crafts, and distinctive souvenirs.

 Boston-themed apparel, sports team merchandise, local food products (cranberry, maple syrup), and "Southie" specific items.